Two Female Athletes Ask Supreme Court to Protect Fair Competition in Idaho

 Both Madison and Mary Kate have benefited from sports in many ways.
 Their participation has helped them develop work ethic, time management skills, and lifelong relationships.
 It has also helped them pay for school.

-They want to ensure that female athletes continue to have the same access to these benefits.
+They want to ensure that female athletes continue to have the same access to these benefits and not experience the discouragement and unfairness of losing to a male athlete.

-Shortly after Idaho passed the Fairness in Women’s Sports Act, the ACLU filed a lawsuit.
-It is attempting to strike down the law and subject female athletes like Madison and Mary Kate to unfair competitive conditions that prioritize gender ideology over biological realities.
+But shortly after the Fairness in Women’s Sports Act became law, the ACLU challenged it in federal court.
+The ACLU is attempting to strike down the law and subject female athletes like Madison and Mary Kate to unfair competitive conditions that prioritize gender ideology over biological realities.

 Female athletes deserve a voice in this lawsuit and the opportunity to protect women’s sports in Idaho.
-That’s why Alliance Defending Freedom is representing Madison and Mary Kate in court.
+That’s why ADF is representing Madison and Mary Kate in court.

-After receiving unfavorable rulings from a federal district court and then the U.S. Court of Appeals for the 9th Circuit, ADF attorneys asked the U.S. Supreme Court to hear Madison and Mary Kate’s case.
+After receiving unfavorable rulings from a federal district court and then the U.S. Court of Appeals for the 9th Circuit, ADF attorneys appealed to the U.S. Supreme Court.
+And in July 2025, the High Court agreed to hear Madison and Mary Kate’s case.

 • March 2020: Idaho Gov. Brad Little signed the Fairness in Women’s Sports Act into law.
 Idaho was the first state to pass such a law protecting equal opportunities for women and girls.